 Bottom line, if you are here you need to explore the coast somehow, whether it’s kayaking, walking a part or the whole Tasman track, or taking taxis/boat rides.

-Additional insight: There were not any steep inclines as part of the trek so a person of average fitness should not have a problem walking it.
+Abel Tasman 101: There were not any steep inclines as part of the trek so a person of average fitness should not have a problem walking it.

 Immerse yourself in the amazing Abel Tasman National Park by kayak.
 Enjoy a relaxing ride around secluded beach islands, paddling alongside seals, and exploring lagoons and hidden coves.
 Kayaking is a nice option as you’ll be ale to see many things that you cannot from the land.
 We chose to do a self-guided tour so that we could paddle freely around the coastline and stay or go as we pleased.

 We booked with Kahu Kayak, a locally-owned company that offers several kayak tour options that span one to three days.
 We rented a double-kayak with the paddles, skirt, and life jacket all included for $130 NZ$.

 The Company will provide a map of the area you can take with and getting around is as simple as following the coast and distinct landmarks.
 We stopped at several bays and islands while kayaking.
 Here are some of our favorite photos:

 At Tinline Bay you can see this abnormal tree growing on a rock formation in the middle of the Bay.